 To put it simply, a nonprofit grant is a non-repayable fund awarded to a nonprofit by an external source.
 They are typically given by government agencies, other foundations (including private family-run foundations or public ones), and corporations.

-Because different organizations will have different priorities, eligibility for these grants will vary depending on the funder, affecting which types of projects, campaigns, and nonprofits they wish to support.
+Companies that give grants to nonprofits have different priorities and eligibility requirements, affecting which types of projects, campaigns, and nonprofits they wish to support.
 Some grants might also be based on geography, with the granter preferring to fund initiatives that will directly impact their local communities.

 The application process will also vary depending on the grant.
 From deadlines to what sort of information you must include with your application, each grant will have its own set of unique requirements.